Gracrys/Gracrys/README.md

 - I'm currently working in many projects that you may see on my feed or some private repos for organizations and stuff

 - I'm a big **Svelte** Lover
-- Functional Programming Entusiast with Typescript and F# (Still working in the mastery of these languages eh)
+- Functional Programming Entusiast with Typescript (Still working in the mastery of these languages eh)
 - And i consider a myself a CSS master also ^^, being part of challenges like css codegolf and still looking for more! 🤩